A Graduate Training Scheme is a structured training programme run by an employer to help them find and develop the future talent of their business.

 Usually these will be a set criterion, such as:

-There are limited number of spaces available on any graduate training scheme, so employers set minimum requirements to qualify for entry.
-Usually these will be a set criteria for example "You will already posses a good academic record (20/320+ UCAS points) and be expecting a 2:1 degree or higher in any discipline."
+"You will already possess a good academic record (20/320+ UCAS points) and be expecting a 2:1 degree or higher in any discipline."

-- Completion: Once completed the company will place you in the role that you both feel most comfortable for your skills and attributes.
-Usually this will be a junior managerial role, with the opportunity to fulfil your potential by quickly progressing through the organisation.
+- Completion and Deployment: After you finish your graduate training scheme, the company will place you in the role that you both feel compliments your skills and attributes.
+Usually, this will be a junior managerial role, where you will be able to further develop your skills, and eventually progress through the organisation.